qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/symbology-with-qgis.md

 Choose which categories you want to save to the style in the "Save Layer Style" interface.
 If you only want to share symbology, uncheck everything else.
-However, it is often helpful to share additional properties (e.g., `Labels`, which is a component of how data is visualized!) too!
+However, it is often helpful to share additional properties (e.g., `Labels`, which are also an important component of how data is visualized).
 :::

 ## Exporting QGIS layer definition

 QGIS supports importing and exporting a layer's definition (symbology and pointer to the data ) as